Background

 Your childhood had shaped you irrevocably, irretrievably.
 There's nothing you can do about it.
 We are all shaped by our early years.
 That's why they are called formative years because they form you.

-Now, all the nonsense online and in self-help books and this whole industry is con artistry.
+Now, all the nonsense online and in self-help books and this whole industry, this whole industry is con artistry.
 These are con artists.
 They are not updated with psychological research.
 They just spew out utter nonsense.
 I don't know where they're getting this from, but be careful, be careful because they're telling you what you want to hear.
 They're fostering self malignant, pernicious hope, malignant optimism in you.

 Having false hope, in my view, is worse than having no hope at all.